afishnamedqwerty/GEPA_AIME/README.md

    python3 -m unittest discover -s tests -p 'test*.py' -v
    ```

+### Live Dashboard (optional)

+- Run `python3 src/main.py -viz` to start the local dashboard server (default port `8765`).
+- Open `http://127.0.0.1:8765` to see the React dashboard that streams the ordered checklist, live GEPA metrics (composite + timeline), and a TUI-style live view of the markdown checklist that updates after each action.
+- The dashboard is off by default; omit `-viz` to keep the CLI-only experience.

 ## LLM Integration

 GEPA-AIME isolates language model dependencies inside `src/utils/llm.py` and `config/model_config.yaml`.